“Insured & Bonded”: What that Means for a Pet Sitting Business

 Understanding Pet Insurance

-Veterinary medical expenses are also a part of the CCC Coverage and the pet sitter’s insurance policy pays for claims, regardless of the negligence/fault for accidents or injuries to pets.
+Veterinary medical expenses are also a part of Care, Custody & Control Coverage and the pet sitter’s insurance policy pays for claims, regardless of the negligence/fault for accidents or injuries to pets.

 “Bonding” insurance protects you from damage or acts of theft in your home on the part of your service provider’s employees or contractors.
 Bonding helps ensure that the job the sitter has been hired to do is performed and that the customer is protected against losses from theft or damage done by a company’s employees or contractors.